• Skip to primary navigation

 Thattai is a crispy and flavorful, traditional South Indian snack that is made for several festivals.

 Thattai is a popular snack in South India made for several festivals.
 It is made especially for Krishna Jayanthi / Gokulashtami / Janmashtami festival and Diwali.
-Like any other traditional snack, Thattai is little time consuming to make, but it is not a hard process at all.
+Like any other traditional snack, Thattai is a little time-consuming to make, but it is not a hard process at all.

 This year for Krishna Jayanthi, I made thattai and Therattipaal.
 Therattipaal aka milk fudge happens to be baby Krishna's favorite and also my boys.
 I grew up loving this milk sweet made from fresh cow's milk.